Excitement builds for Nolan’s ‘Oppenheimer’ at CinemaCon

 Jason Blum and David Gordon Green, who partnered on the “Halloween” revivals, also showed a first look at the new, modern day “Exorcist” movie, “The Exorcist Believer,” in which two children become possessed.
 It’s the first in a planned trilogy, that brings back Ellen Burstyn and opens in theaters on Oct.
 13.

-Universal closed with a big one too, “Fast X,” with Jordan Brewster, Michelle Rodriguez, Tyrese and Sung Kang there to, briefly, recap the first nine films before calling Vin Diesel to the stage and exiting stage left.
+Universal closed with some big ones too.
+First up was “Fast X,” with Jordan Brewster, Michelle Rodriguez, Tyrese and Sung Kang there to, briefly, recap the first nine films before calling Vin Diesel to the stage and exiting stage left.

 “I like this room better than the Oscars,” Diesel said to cheers.
 “And you know I really mean that.”